 This is in no way intended to replace any official course, but merely to give an introduction to the terminology and features of the hills; applying what is on the map, to what is on the ground.
 It is hoped to give confidence and, hopefully, inspiration to the participants.
 They may well then wish to embark on a formal qualification(?).

 I have included a night navigation lesson.
 It can be immense fun but has a very practical and serious application.
 It usually takes place in the Winter months, starting in the afternoon and entering into the hours of early evening.

 Kit requirements: Clothing and footwear appropriate for the hills are a mandatory requirement (ie. boots, waterproofs, warm fleece etc.).
 A packed lunch will also be needed.
-The only technical pieces of kit required are; a SILVA TYPE 4 compass (nothing more basic or nothing fancier!) and a head-torch for the night navigation.
-The club owns plenty of spares of both that I can lend out.
+The only technical pieces of kit required are: a SILVA TYPE 4 compass (nothing more basic or nothing fancier!) and a head-torch for night navigation.
+The club owns plenty of spares of both, that I can lend out.
 I will issue (in advance) everyone with a digital printout of the relevant area.
 I have also compiled some comprehensive training notes* that accompany each lesson.
 You may wish to buy your own OS map (the best maps on earth!), for your personal reference and to kick-start your collection.
-The maps covering the course are:- OL1, OL19, OL21, OL24 & 287 (additionally for practice routes: OL2, OL4 & OL18).
+The maps covering the course are: OL1, OL19, OL21, OL24 & 287 (additionally for practice routes: OL2, OL4 & OL18).
 If you own a GPS, then leave it at home … you won’t need it!